JujuAdams/SNAP/8.2/README.md

 &nbsp;

+**Has AI been used to make this library?**

+This library was made with human hands.
+No generative AI models have been used to make this library.

+&nbsp;

 **Can I send you donations?
 Are you going to start a Patreon?**

 Thank you for wanting to show your appreciation - it really does mean a lot to me personally - but I'm fortunate enough to have a stable income from gamedev.
 I'm not looking to join Patreon as a creator at this moment in time.
 If you'd like to support my work then drop me a credit in your game and/or give a shout-out on the social media platform of your choice.